 We were lucky enough to have a visit from the RDA President HRH the Princess Royal in April of 2006 and photographs taken by Chris Miller can be seen on the Gallery page.

-We need more volunteers for our Wednesday and Thursday sessions.
+We need more volunteers for our Wednesday sessions.
 Experience with horses is helpful, but not essential.
 If you have spare time and would like to help please contact Sue Allison on 01449 760289.

 Riding for the Disabled Association Registered Charity number 244108